 What happens to my coverage if my employment ends?

 If you retire or terminate employment, you have the option to port (buy and pay for) the coverage for yourself and your participating dependents.
 Portability allows you to continue coverage with the same benefits, plan provisions, and premium rates as the UC plan(s).
-Your payment for ported coverage is made directly to Aflac.
+Your premium payment for ported coverage is made directly to Aflac.

 Can my family continue coverage if I die?